 On Saturday 24th November APP hosted a day for 20 of our volunteers in the beautiful venue of Winterbourne House and Gardens in Birmingham.
-The day was generously funded by the Rosa Foundation.
+The day was generously funded by the Rosa Woman 2 Woman Fund.
 It was a special day for everyone who attended, and those of us who facilitated the day.

 During the day we did a mixture of socialising, workshops, and craft activities.
 We were really lucky to be joined by documentary filmmaker Iain Cunningham, and the event included a screening of his film ‘Irene’s Ghost’ at the end of the day.